 In addition, states often impose different tax rates depending on who is inheriting the money.
-For example, Iowa charges an inheritance tax between 5 and 10 percent for siblings and children-in-law, between 10 and 15 percent for more distant relatives, and 15 percent for for-profit entities.
-Nebraska has one of the widest ranges of inheritance tax rates, with immediate family members like children being charged just 1 percent on the portion of the inheritance exceeding $40,000, up to non-family members being charged 18 percent on the portion of the inheritance exceeding $10,000.
+For example, Iowa charges an inheritance tax between 5% and 10% for siblings and children-in-law, between 10% and 15% for more distant relatives, and 15% for for-profit entities.
+Nebraska has one of the widest ranges of inheritance tax rates, with immediate family members like children being charged just 1% on the portion of the inheritance exceeding $40,000, up to non-family members being charged 18% on the portion of the inheritance exceeding $10,000.

 Property Subject to Inheritance Tax

 You’ll also find differences among the states as to which property is subject to inheritance taxes.
 For example, in Nebraska, the first $40,000 that you inherit is exempt from inheritance tax.
 Pennsylvania exempts certain transfers of farmland and agricultural property.
 In addition, Maryland, Iowa, Kentucky, Nebraska, Pennsylvania and New Jersey exempt life insurance proceeds when they are paid to a named beneficiary.
 But, in Iowa for example, if the proceeds of the policy are paid to the estate, those proceeds are subject to tax.
 New Jersey also exempts certain payments from state and federal government retirement plans.